 At this size and investment, we recommend installing the MPPT controller.

-A PWM controller is a fraction of the cost of a MPPT but the considerable loss of harvested energy would offset the cost of the larger system.
+A PWM controller is a fraction of the cost of an MPPT, but the considerable loss of harvested energy would offset the cost of the larger system.

 - 800 watt solar system | 100a (70a will be fine if you can find one)

-Check out our complete guide on how to select the right solar charge controller for your setup.
+Check out our complete guide on selecting the right solar charge controller for your setup.

 And if you need to know what size to get, use our interactive solar charge controller calculator.

-Solar panels come with about a metre of cable so not normally long enough to reach your battery bank.
+Solar panels come with about a meter of cable, so they’re not normally long enough to reach your battery bank.